 - Cut jugs and bottles three-quarters of the way around to create a hinged opening.

 - Puncture holes in the bottom of the container to allow for good drainage.

-- Fill the bottom of the container with a sterile seed starting medium.
+- Fill the bottom of the container with purchased potting soil.
 (Avoid using home compost or garden soil; it might contain weed seeds.)
 Water thoroughly and let the water drain through.

 - Plant your seeds according to the package instructions, one type of seed in each container.

 - Close up the container securely with strong tape, such as packing tape.
 Label the container with the name of your seeds and the planting date.

 - Leave the cap off of the bottles and jugs to allow for air circulation and water entry.